prod-feng/Make-container-image-running-XDMOD-on-Rocky-Linux-9/README.md

 ```

 Since we can not run systemctl to manage mariadb service,  we will take care of its initializtion later.

+NB: the container instance does not support systemd service.
+So we will have to prepare our own startup script to do all these things, like start httpd service, start mysql db,etc.

 Prepare a script as a runscript for the container image, save it in /usr/binrun-xdmod